The Quiet Earth: Plot summary

-Api reveals his belief that something hostile is loose in the land.
-It is present only in certain places, and is stronger at night.
-The soldier is both relieved and worried to find that Hobson has experienced the same dread.

-The two men seem to already know one other, sharing a flash of recognition upon first meeting.
-Neither can account for this, as they have never encountered each other before.
+Api believes that something hostile is loose.
+He is both relieved and worried that Hobson has experienced the same entity.
+The two men seem to already know one other, but neither can account for this, as they have never encountered each other before.
 They speculate about the possibility of other survivors.
-Api posits that those underground in mines and underwater in submarines might have survived.
-Hobson recalls the worm, but notes a complete lack of rats, surmising that only animal life below a certain size has escaped the Effect underground.
-He concedes the possibility of submarine survivors.
+Api posits that those underground and underwater might have survived.
+Hobson recalls the worm, but notes a complete lack of rats, surmising that only animals below a certain size have escaped the Effect underground, invalidating the possibility of human survivors.

-They arrive at the nation's capital to find it devoid of life.
-Api and Hobson set up dwellings in a hotel and hunt for survivors.
-Hobson plans to run tests to see if he can determine the nature of the Effect and the reason why he and Api survived.

-Api assists Hobson with procuring equipment for the scientist's studies.
-A radio transceiver is set up, and the duo transmit words and Morse code across the world.
-They receive no response.
-Hobson's investigations reveal no reason for their exemption from the Effect.
-The men face the prospect that they are alone.

-Api goes skin-diving for shellfish – he pretends to drown as a joke, and Hobson reacts unconsciously by holding the other man's head underwater.
-There is a moment of hostility when Api breaks free, resolved when Hobson explains that his son, who was autistic, drowned in a bathtub, and Hobson felt Api was making fun of this.
-The death of the child led to the end of Hobson's marriage.
+At the capital, Api and Hobson settle in a hotel and hunt for survivors.
+Hobson plans to run tests to determine the nature of the Effect and why he and Api survived, though this and their search are both unsuccessful.
+Api goes skin-diving for shellfish and pretends to drown as a joke.
+Hobson reacts unconsciously by holding Api's head underwater.
+There is a moment of hostility when Api breaks free, resolved when Hobson explains that his son, who was autistic, drowned in a bathtub.
 Both men realise that Hobson is not in complete control of his actions.

-Visiting the Beehive, Api speculates that they could be lab rats on some kind of duplicate Earth; it is they who disappeared.
-Hobson puts no stock in this theory.

-Three weeks after the Effect, Hobson is left alone while Api goes to get a new car.
-Hobson goes into Api's bedroom and finds photographs of Api as a private during the Vietnam War, posing with the mutilated corpses of Viet Cong.
+Three weeks after the Effect, Hobson is left alone while Api finds a new car.
+Hobson enters Api's bedroom and finds photographs of him during the Vietnam War, posing with the mutilated corpses of Viet Cong.
 Hobson believes that Api is a psychopath.
+The relationship between the two men deteriorates.
+Feeling helpless, Hobson plans to kill Api with sleeping pills.